-The Banner of Jasna Góra is a living history/educational group which portrays the Polish Lithuanian Commonwealth during the 17th Century.
-Nominally based at the National Shrine of Our Lady of Czestochowa in Doylestown, we portray both military and civilian aspects of Polish society during that period.
-We are also affiliated with the Sienkiewicz Society and the Czarniecki Division.
+The Banner of Jasna Góra is a living history/educational group which portrays the Polish Lithuanian Commonwealth of the 17th Century.
+Nominally based at the National Shrine of Our Lady of Czestochowa in Doylestown, the Banner of Jasna Góra portrays both military and civilian aspects of Polish society during that period.
+The group is also affiliated with the Sienkiewicz Society and the Czarniecki Division.

-We are available to provide living history demonstrations as well as displays and lectures on the history of the Polish Lithuanian Commonwealth for schools and cultural and civic organizations.
-To contact us, please contact Richard Golazeski at firstname.lastname@example.org or by phone (732) 249-0983.
+This group of historical reenactors is available to provide living history demonstrations as well as displays and lectures on the history of the Polish Lithuanian Commonwealth for schools and cultural and civic organizations.
+To contact them, please e-mail Richard Golazeski at firstname.lastname@example.org or call him at (732) 249-0983.